isaacnicholas/landbank/README.md

 pip3 install -r requirements.txt
 ```

+For the program to work correctly, you should add a Google Maps API key.
+I removed mine from the project since it is a security risk to have a completely open API key like that in a public GitHib repo (and Google reminded me of this within a minute of me pushing it).
+You can add a key by creating a text file in the root directory called 'mapskey.txt' and place your API key there.
+Without this file, the program will still work, but there will be an error over the map.

 To run the program, just type `python run.py` and the flask program will start.

 ## Using